CTSyn: A Foundation Model for Cross Tabular Data Generation

 \subsection{Machine Learning Utility}

-To evaluate the utility of synthetic data for training machine learning models, we fit the following classifiers: logistic regression, Naive Bayes, decision tree, random forest, XGBoost~\cite{chen2016xgboost}, and CatBoost~\cite{prokhorenkova2018catboost}.
-The models trained on different synthetic tables are then tested on the holdout test set following the canonical Train on Synthetic and Test on Real (TSTR) framework.
+To evaluating machine learning utility of synthetic data, we fit the following classifiers: logistic regression, Naïve Bayes, decision tree, random forest, XGBoost~\citep{chen2016xgboost}, and CatBoost~\citep{prokhorenkova2018catboost}, and then evaluate them on the holdout test set.
+Figure~\ref{fig:utility} reports the average classification F1-score (for classification datasets) and regression root mean squared error (RMSE) across models and shots.
+For clarity, only the top five performing models are shown.
+We report scores for the remaining models in Appendix~\ref{sec:util}.

-Table~\ref{tab:utility} reports the average classification accuracy and micro-averaged F1 scores across models.
-Both the fine-tuned and conditional generation versions of CTSyn exhibit superior performance compared to other SOTA baselines.
-CTSyn also outperformed both pre-trained and non-pre-trained versions of GReaT.
-While pre-training improved performance for GReaT, its utility remains lower than both CTSyn and prior SOTA baselines such as TabDDPM indicating the inefficiency of pure text representation for tabular transfer learning.

-Moreover, the conditional generation and column augmentation versions of CTSyn consistently achieve accuracy and F1 scores on par with or higher than the \textit{original} fine-tune sets.
-This exceptional performance underscores the unique ability of CTSyn to augment datasets leveraging prior knowledge, without data-specific fine-tuning that can lead to overfitting.
-This also allows CTSyn to surpass traditional models by making more efficient use of the provided data via its flexible augmentation on the column dimension, broadening the scope of tabular generative models.
+We observe that for the low-data regime~\citep{seedatcurated} with \(N\leq 100\), CTSyn consistently outperforms all baselines and even real data at the corresponding scale.
+The performance gap widens in the 100–200 shot range.
+This indicates CTSyn's ability to leverage pre-training data to assist training when real data is limited.
+Note that GReaT failed to generate text that follows the tabular format for \(N < 100\).
+However, as the data size increases further, the advantage of CTSyn diminishes.
+We conjecture that this phenomenon is due to an ineffective transfer learning setup and leave the exploration of transfer learning for tabular GFMs beyond the simple pre-training/fine-tuning paradigm to future work.